immunefi-team/Bounty_Boosts/ZeroLend/29012 - [SC - High] Votes manipulation in PoolVoter.md

 # Votes manipulation in PoolVoter

-Submitted on Mon Mar 04 2024 12:33:40 GMT-0400 (Atlantic Standard Time) by @DuckAstronomer for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 4th 2024 at 18:33:40 UTC by @DuckAstronomer for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29012